-10 Service Enhancements & Building Asset Maintenance
+8 Service Enhancements & Building Asset Maintenance

-- 10.1 The Council has a property land and buildings portfolio utilised for service delivery (e.g. leisure centres) and for operational delivery (offices and depots).
+- 8.1 The Council has a property land and buildings portfolio utilised for service delivery (eg leisure centres) and for operational delivery (offices and depots).
 It is important that these are maintained on a regular basis and receive upgrades and replacement if required when resources allow.
-This programme will be informed by the Asset Management Plan alongside any service developments that may be proposed.
-It may also be required that some surplus assets are either disposed of (including demolition) if no longer fit for purpose or required. - 10.2 As part of the agile working initiative opportunities for rationalisation of operational land and buildings may be identified.
-Equally, the retained operational land and buildings may require enhancement.
+This programme will be informed by the stock condition surveys alongside any service developments that may be proposed.
+It may also be required that some surplus assets are either disposed of (including demolition) if no longer fit for purpose or required. - 8.2 As part of the agile working initiative opportunities for rationalisation of operational land and buildings may be identified.
+Equally, the retained operational land and buildings may require enhancement. - 8.3 Included in the land and buildings portfolio are a number of Commercial Properties, which are providing an income stream to the Council.
+They are not deemed to be investments properties as they are held to support the economic development of Ashfield and are not held solely for returns or capital appreciation.
+The Council's risk exposure to be managed, in relation to these Commercial Properties include loss of income stream due to voids periods and maintenance costs.

-11 Grants & Contributions
+9. Grants & Contributions

-- 11.1 The Council will make contributions to 3rd party schemes (including Disabled Facility Grants) as partner funding contributions to schemes not being directly delivered by the Council, to meet statutory grant requirements or to support particular initiatives. - 11.2 The Council will also, where appropriate, seek grant funding and contributions to support the delivery of capital schemes.
+9.1 The Council will make contributions to 3rd party schemes (including Disabled Facility Grants) as partner funding contributions to schemes not being directly delivered by the Council, to meet statutory grant requirements or to support particular initiatives.

+9.2 The Council will also, where appropriate, seek grant funding and contributions to support the delivery of capital schemes.

-12 Vehicles and Fleet
+10 Vehicles and Fleet

-12.1 The Council has a significant fleet in order to deliver its operational services.
+10.1 The Council has a significant fleet in order to deliver its operational services.
 The Council has traditionally purchased outright all of its fleet including refuse collection vehicles, which require a significant up-front investment.
-Whilst this Strategy continues with this approach, other funding methods may also be utilised (e.g. lease, Contract Hire with Maintenance, etc.) in order to achieve the most cost effective approach to vehicle provision.
+Whilst the current capital programme continues with this approach, other funding methods will be evaluated and may also be utilised (e.g. lease, Contract Hire with Maintenance, etc) in order to achieve the most cost effective approach to vehicle provision.

-13 Service Transformation & Invest to Save
+11 Service Transformation & Invest to Save

-13.1 The Council still faces significant shortfalls in its revenue budget in the Medium term.
+- 11.1 The Council still faces significant shortfalls in its revenue budget in the Medium term.
 Therefore, it will continue to invest in technologies and programmes which deliver ongoing savings to the Councils finances.
 These schemes will require initial Capital investment but must demonstrate a payback and ongoing savings as part of the evaluation process.
-These schemes can range from enhancements to buildings to make them more energy efficient to ICT investment to service transformation programmes.
+A business case will need to be made for all proposals, which must include a financial appraisal. - 11.2 These schemes can range from enhancements to buildings to make them more energy efficient, to ICT investment, to service transformation programmes.
 Where available, capital receipts will be used to fund one-off revenue costs associated with the Transformation Programme, in accordance with the Flexible Use of Capital Receipts Strategy.

-14 Capital Project Delivery and Investment Risk Management
+12 Capital Project Delivery and Investment Risk Management